Augustus Baldwin Longstreet: Family

-Longstreet's daughter Virginia married the future Supreme Court jurist Lucius Quintus_Cincinnatus_Lamar in Oxford, Georgia in 1847, while Augustus was president of Emory college.
+Longstreet's daughter Virginia married the future Supreme Court justice Lucius Quintus Cincinnatus Lamar in Oxford, Georgia in 1847, while Augustus was president of Emory College.
 They were married in the "President's House" at Emory, which is today the Dean's residence for Oxford College of Emory University.
 The newlywed couple would later follow him to Mississippi when he became president of The University of Mississippi.

 American actress Lara Parker is his third-great-granddaughter.